amazingwebdev/react-webchat/README.md

-# Microsoft Bot Framework Web Chat
+# Microsoft Health Bot Web Chat

+You will need to obtain your Web Chat secret from the Health Bot Team.
+Please refer to [Microsoft Health Bot](https://www.microsoft.com/en-us/research/project/health-bot/) for a private preview and details.

 Embeddable web chat control for the [Microsoft Bot Framework](http://www.botframework.com) using the [DirectLine](https://docs.botframework.com/en-us/restapi/directline3/) API.